-Due to the variable nighttime temperatures we are currently experiencing, please note that some animal ambassadors may not be in their outdoor enclosures right now.
+Due to the variable summer temperatures we are currently experiencing, please note that some animal ambassadors may not be in their outdoor enclosures right now.

 Animals of the World is an exhibit that emphasizes the importance of animals in nature.
 The Heard currently provides a home to non-releasable native and non-native animals in exhibits that teach people about animals and the pertinent role they have in nature worldwide.

 The mission of the Heard Museum is to motivate visitors to care enough about the natural world to take interest in restoring and preserving the earth’s ecosystems.
 By utilizing wild animal “ambassadors” that emotionally connect our visitors to the places these animals live, we can inspire children and adults to take a more proactive role in conserving wild spaces.

 Blue and Gold Macaw

 Macaws are large, beautiful, extremely long-tailed parrots with vivid bright colors.
 Like other parrots, they eat all kinds of seeds, nuts and fruits.
 Since many seeds in the wild are poisonous, macaws are known to eat clay which contains chemicals that neutralize toxins.
 This species of macaw is found in forests and swamps of tropical South America, including Panama, Ecuador, Columbia, Venezuela, and Brazil.
 Sponsor me!